jroimartin/orujo/README.md

 One of the main goals behind Orujo is standarization.
 Due to this, the handlers accepted by Orujo must satisfy the interface http.Handler.
-This way, everything that already wotks with the Go's standard library must work with Orujo.
-For instance, the Orujo's logging handler only implements the method ServeHTTP:
+This way, everything that already works with the Go's standard library must work with Orujo.

 ```go
 func (h LogHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {